-The Council may make rules not inconsistent with the Act, which rules, when approved by the
+The Council may make rules not inconsistent with the Act, which rules, when approved by the Governor in Council and granted have the force of law.

 Governor in Council and gazetted, have the force of law.

 In like manner the Governor in Council may make regulations.